 We tend to react to physical pain much more proactively than we do to emotional pain.
 Yet, short of catastrophic injuries or illnesses, emotional pain often impacts our lives far more than physical pain does.
 Here are five reasons emotional pain is worse than physical pain:

 2. We Use Physical Pain as Distraction from Emotional Pain Not Vice Versa: Some teens and adults practice ‘cutting’ (slicing their flesh superficially with a blade) because the physical pain it evokes distracts them from their emotional pain, thus offering them relief.
 But the same does not work in reverse, which is why we rarely see a woman choosing to manage the pain of natural childbirth by rereading the rejection letter from her college of choice.
-Unfortunately, although we might prefer physical to emotional pain, others see our pain differently, as evidenced by the fact that:
+Unfortunately, although we might prefer physical to emotional pain, others see our pain differently.

-3. Physical Pain Garners Far More Empathy from Others Than Emotional Pain: When we see a stranger get hit by a car we wince, gasp, or even scream and run to see if they’re okay.
+3. Physical Pain Garners Far More Empathy from Others Than Emotional Pain: When we see a stranger get hit by a car we wince, gasp, or even scream and run to see if they’re OK.
 But when we see a stranger get bullied or taunted we are unlikely to do any of those things.
 Studies found we consistently underestimate others’ emotional pain but not their physical pain.
 Further, these empathy gaps for emotional pain are reduced only if we’ve experienced a similar emotional pain very recently ourselves.
-Another aspect of emotional pain others often miss is:

 4. Emotional Pain Echoes in Ways Physical Pain Does Not: If you got a call about your parent dying while you were having a romantic lobster meal with your partner on Valentine’s Day, it will probably be a few years before you can enjoy lobster or Valentine’s Day without becoming extremely sad.
 But if you broke your foot playing softball in an amateur league you will likely be back on the field as soon as you’re fully healed.
-Physical pain usually leaves few echoes (unless the circumstance of the injury was emotionally traumatic) while emotional pain leaves numerous reminders, associations and triggers that reactivate our pain when we encounter them.
-This is one of the reasons:
+Physical pain usually leaves few echoes (unless the circumstance of the injury was emotionally traumatic) while emotional pain leaves numerous reminders, associations, and triggers that reactivate our pain when we encounter them.

 5. Emotional Pain but Not Physical Pain Can Damage Our Self-Esteem and Long-Term Mental Health: Physical pain has to be quite extreme to affect our personalities and damage our mental health (again, unless the circumstances are emotionally traumatic as well) but even single episodes of emotional pain can damage our emotional health.
 For example, failing an exam in college can create anxiety and a fear of failure, a single painful rejection can lead to years of avoidance and loneliness, bullying in middle school can make us shy and introverted as adults, and a critical boss can damage our self-esteem for years to come.

-True, we might not know what actions we can take in such situations but the good news is, this kind of information is readily available.
+True, we might not know what actions we can take in such situations, but the good news is that this kind of information is readily available.
 All we have to do is seek it out (for example, by using the search function on this website).